DiogoMMarto/FracGradient/README.md

 # FracGradient

-Repository for the implementation of trained algorithm for gradient descent that uses fractional derivitives.
+Repository for the implementation and testinh of trained algorithm for gradient descent that uses fractional derivitives.

 ## Project Structure